thebrumby/HotWalletClaimer/README.md

 ## Quick Start Install via Docker

 Using Docker is the preferred method for setting up the Telegram Claim Bot.
-Docker simplifies the setup by containerizing the application and its dependencies, ensuring a consistent environment across different architectures (X86/ARM64) and operating systems (Linux-based/Windows).
+Docker simplifies the setup by "containerizing" the application and its dependencies, keeping it separate from your main operating system, and ensuring a consistent environment across different architectures (X86/ARM64) and operating systems (Linux-based/Windows).
 This approach eliminates issues related to dependency management and version conflicts.

 Install Docker Desktop on your PC or CLI Docker on a VPS and then type the following commands into a terminal.
 Refer to the [DOCKER.md](docs/DOCKER.md) or video walkthrough for full details.